michaeljones/mango/README.md

 ## Controls

 The interface is largely keyboard driven & inspired by vim key bindings.
-A typical session might look like:

-1. Press 'i' to insert the first node, this opens a text-prompt.
-2. Type 'standard-in' and press enter to create the node.
-This will also select the node.
-3. Press 'a' to add a node after the selected node.
-Type 'json-parse' and enter.
-4. Press 'a' to add another node.
-Type 'standard-out' and enter'.
-5. Press 'i' to insert a node between the current node & its input.
-Type 'json-keys' and enter.
-6. Press 'q' to exit and run the node graph.
+See the 'How to use' section for a typical session example.

 ### Keys